shumatech/BOSSA/README.md

 The software has been originally created by Scott Shumate and improved over time by Arduino LLC and many other [contributors](https://github.com/shumatech/BOSSA/graphs/contributors).

-the software is released under the terms of the BSD license as specificed in the LICENSE file.
+The software is released under the terms of the BSD license as specificed in the LICENSE file.

 How To Compile on Linux (Ubuntu)
 --------------------------------